 Section 6.
 Each member shall receive as many ballots as he has votes.
 Notwithstanding that a member may be entitled to several votes, he shall exercise on any one ballot only one vote for each vacancy shown thereon.

 Section 7.
 Certification.
 Unless otherwise required by law, within ninety (90) days after being elected or appointed to the Board, each Director shall certify in writing to the Secretary of the Association that he or she has read the Association’s governing documents; that he or she will work to uphold such documents and policies to the best of his or her ability; and that he or she will faithfully discharge his or her fiduciary responsibility to the Association’s members.
-In lieu of such written certification, within ninety (90) days after being elected or appointed to the Board, the newly elected or appointed director may submit a submit a certificate of having satisfactorily completed the educational curriculum administered by a state-approved education provider within one (1) year before or ninety (90) days after the date of the election or appointment.
+In lieu of such written certification, within ninety (90) days after being elected or appointed to the Board, the newly elected or appointed director may submit a certificate of having satisfactorily completed the educational curriculum administered by a state-approved education provider within one (1) year before or ninety (90) days after the date of the election or appointment.
 The written certification or educational certificate shall be retained by the Association for at least five (5) years.

 Section 8.
 Fiduciary Duty of Directors and Officers.
 Directors and Officers shall act in good faith in the performance of all duties.